Vero Beach, Florida

-Vero Beach is a city in and the seat of Indian River County, Florida, United States.
-Vero Beach is the second most populous city in Indian River County.
-Abundant in beaches and wildlife, Vero Beach is located on Florida's Treasure Coast.
-It is thirty-four miles south of Melbourne, Florida.
-According to the U.S. Census Bureau's 2010 data, the city had a population of 15,220.
+Vero Beach is a city in and the county seat of Indian River County, Florida, United States.
+According to the 2020 census, the city had a population of 16,354.
+Nicknamed "The Hibiscus City", Vero is situated about 85 mi southeast of Orlando along the Indian River Lagoon and the Atlantic Ocean on Florida's Treasure Coast.
+Because it is located about 65 mi north of West Palm Beach at the northern end of the South Florida region, the city has adopted two similar mottos "The Gateway to the Tropics" and "Where the Tropics Begin".

+Vero Beach was named the 7th Best Small Beach Town in Florida by Southern Living Magazine in 2023.
+The main roadways in the city are U.S. Route 1, Florida State Road A1A, and Florida State Road 60 (20th Street), which has its eastern terminus at Sexton Plaza in the city.

 History

 Pre-Columbian

 Parts of a human skeleton were found north of Vero in association with the remains of Pleistocene animals in 1915.
 The find was controversial, and the view that the human remains dated from much later than the Pleistocene prevailed for many years.
 In 2006, an image of a mastodon or mammoth carved on a bone was found in vicinity of the Vero man discovery.
 A scientific forensic examination of the bone found the carving had probably been done in the Pleistocene.
 Archaeologists from Mercyhurst University, in conjunction with the Old Vero Ice Age Sites Committee (OVIASC), conducted excavations at the Old Vero Man site in Vero Beach in 2014–2015.
 Starting in 2016, archaeologists from Florida Atlantic University joined the Old Vero Man site excavations.